 "When one tugs at a single thing in nature, he finds it attached to the rest of the world." – John Muir

 The other day I was walking with a friend around a nearby bird sanctuary and mentioned the film Winged Migration, which I had first seen perhaps a dozen years ago.
-I decided to watch it again and find that it remains one of the most beautiful films I've ever seen.
+I decided to watch it again and find that it remains one of the most beautiful films I've ever experienced.
 Watch it in high def, if possible.

 "If another nation was doing this to our kids, we'd be at war"

-That quotation from Jeff Bridges, actor and founder of the End Hunger Network⩘ , says it all.
+That quotation from Jeff Bridges, actor and founder of The End Hunger Network⩘ , says it all.

 Visiting the South Pole with Werner Herzog

 What an amazing journey it is to visit the South Pole with Werner Herzog, to listen to the songs of the seals under the ice and to swim amongst the strange creatures who live in that otherworldly zone, to see the odd collection of memorabilia that has been created in an ice cave deep beneath the precise South Pole perhaps for future alien explorers who visit our planet long after we are gone, to stand at the edge of an enormous cauldron containing an active lava lake and listen as one of the scientists who study it calmly describes how to best dodge the bombs it sometimes throws up into the air, and to meet many of the fascinating and curious travelers who call the South Pole—for a few months or many, many years—their home.
 I will reflect upon what I experienced while watching this film for a long time.